THE INDEPENDENT

 Understanding User Behaviour

-One such example was the convoluted journey for restoring a previously purchased subscription - a process that proved to be highly confusing for users.
+As we had the resource to undertake a full refresh of the app I also uncovered a number of other pieces of low hanging fruit to tackle.
+One such example was the convoluted journey for restoring a previously purchased subscription, a process that proved to be highly confusing for users and led to hundreds of customer service emails.

 Mapping the Buyer's Journey

 To further explore why users weren't converting, I created a detailed buyer’s journey map.
 This incorporated insights from the App Store, customer service feedback, and user interviews.
-The map helped us visualise pain points across the conversion funnel and guided our problem definition:
+The map helped us visualise pain points across the conversion funnel and helped us formulate our key hypothesis:

-“To increase conversion rates, we need to improve the visibility of premium content within the app while clearly differentiating the app offering from the mobile website.”
+“To increase conversion rates, we need to improve the visibility of premium content within the app, leave users wanting more and clearly differentiate the app offering from the mobile website.”

-I also grouped together secondary benefits - such as exclusive newsletters or subscriber-only events - into a suite of “Extras”, helping present a more compelling value proposition.
+I also grouped together secondary benefits - such as exclusive newsletters or subscriber-only events, into a suite of “Extras”, helping present a more well rounded value proposition that could satisfy users even after they had finished reading articles.

-To support this new content structure, I proposed a revised information architecture for the app.
-To ensure user expectations were met, I ran a card sorting exercise with readers to understand where they would intuitively expect to find different content types.
-The final IA was driven by this insight.
+To ensure user expectations were met with the newly proposed architecture, I ran a card sorting exercise with readers to understand where they would intuitively expect to find different content types.
+The final architecture seen above was driven by these insight, especially the functionality found within the explore section.

-I collaborated closely with our UI designer to ensure the visual direction of the app was consistent with the Independent’s brand and digital product ecosystem.
-All UI components were built using nested symbols in our shared Sketch libraries, following ESI Digital Design System standards.
+I collaborated closely with our UI designer to ensure the visual direction of the app was consistent with the Independent’s brand guidelines.
+All UI components were built using nested symbols from shared Sketch libraries, following ESI Digital Design System standards, which I had played a large part in building.

 This approach not only ensured brand consistency but also allowed for a faster, more efficient design workflow.
-These libraries continue to support future app iterations.
+These libraries continued to support future app iterations.

 Supporting Development and Customer Teams